jpconstantineau/60PercentKeyboard/KeyboardLayout.md

 - This is a wireless keyboard with mousepad.
 - Layout is similar to a 60% keyboard with arrow keys
 - Additional top rows configured to be "esc" media keys and "ins" and "del".
 A FN key change the action of this top row into a f1-f12 set of keys.
 - FN-Arrows up/down is page up/down.
 This works well.
+But sometimes, I wish I could do page up/down one handed by pressing a key with my index and navigating up/down with my other fingers.
 - FN-LEFT/RIGHT is Home/End.

 ### Pros
 - Small wireless keyboard
 - Arrow keys are present
 ### Cons
 - F1-F12 are not directly activated but as a modifier of the media action keys.
 I have pressed numerous times the "Search" functionality when trying to press "f5" (reload on explorer).
 This is more disturbing than the search of the chromebook.
+I wish it was the other way around.

 ## Chrome/Youtube
 - Commonly used keys: Arrows, esc, PgUp, PgDn,

 ## MsExcel
 - Commonly used keys: Arrows, PgUp, PgDn, End, Home, number keys, =+-*/
-- Useful keys: ~ (used to see the equations)
+- Useful keys: ~ (used to see the equations) rarely used though.
 - Lots of mouse actions

 ## MsWord
 - Commonly used keys: Arrows, PgUp, PgDn, F9, ALT-F9

 ## MsPowerpoint
-- Commonly used keys: Arrows, PgUp, PgDn, F9, ALT-F9.
+- Commonly used keys: Arrows, PgUp, PgDn
 - Lots of mouse actions

 ## MsOutlook